QualiSystemsLab/CloudShell-Terraform-Shell/README.md

 The Azure Remote Provider shell is used in order to enable CloudShell access to Azure storage, to then be used to store the remote state file.</br>
 One must create a resource and fill in the attributes - then specify that resource name as the Remote State Provider.
-Only one type of authentication is allowed, either by Access Key or using the Cloud Provider authentication keys. ? if both are specified it errors?
+Only one type of authentication is allowed, either by Access Key or using the Cloud Provider authentication keys.
+If both options are specified it will throw an error, so please supply only 1 option.

 |Attribute|Type|Description|
 |:-----|:-----|:-----|